 The Active Gear Waist Trimmer is a great product to help you sweat off those unwanted pounds.
 The great thing about the Active Gear Waist Trimmer is that you can wear it throughout your normal day and it helps support your back while you lose weight.

-The Active Gear Waist Trimmer is the perfect choice for men and women who need help burning those lbs. off the stomach area.
+The Active Gear Waist Trimmer is the perfect choice for men and women who need help burning those pounds off the stomach area.

 You simply wrap the waist trimmer around your waist to fit from snug to tight for optimal results.
 The very strong Velcro makes this easy to strap on.